tomLamprecht/NaoHumanCopy/README.md

         The Client sends a request to the Server

 - **Answer**\
-        The Server sends 2 messages back.
-The first gonna be the length of the upcomming JSON and the second is the JSON.
+        The Server sends the length of the upcomming JSON.
 (It is assumed that the size of JSON can be saved in a integer (32 Bit))

+- **Confirmation**\
+        The Client has to read the first Message and send an confirmation back to the Server that he is ready for the JSON

+- **Final Answer**\
+        The Server sends the JSON and is ready for the next Connection

 <br>
 This can be repeated as often as necessary.\